Advertiser Disclosure

 1964 Independence Ave.
 SW, Washington, D.C.
 20024

-Located in West Potomac Park next to the National Mall, the Martin Luther King, Jr. National Memorial covers 4 acres of land and includes the Stone of Hope — a famous granite statue of Civil Rights Movement leader Martin Luther King, Jr.
+In West Potomac Park next to the National Mall, the Martin Luther King, Jr. National Memorial covers 4 acres and includes the Stone of Hope, a famous granite statue of Civil Rights Movement leader Martin Luther King Jr.

-Being close by to both the Lincoln and Jefferson memorials, this modern-day monument is the first in the city to honor a man of color and is dedicated to preserving Dr. King’s legacy as much as standing as a monument to remember the freedom, opportunity, and justice for which he stood.
+Close to both the Lincoln and Jefferson memorials, this modern-day monument is the first in the city to honor a man of color and is dedicated to preserving King’s legacy.
+The monument stands to remember the freedom, opportunity, and justice for which he stood.

 World War II Memorial